The Crooked Hearts: Reception

 The New York Times said it was "pleasant but wears exceedingly thin".
 The review concludes: "Some viewers probably would settle for outright comedy minus the clanky hanky‐panky, with Miss Russell simply being her rakish, lah‐de‐dah self.
 This lady's not for murder, she's for winks.
 And so, at this point, is Mr. Fairbanks, with his vintage courtliness.
 Miss O'Sullivan, looking like a million, Ross Martin, Michael Murphy and Kent Smith all do well in supporting roles, under Jay Sandrich's smooth direction of an equally smooth script by A. J. Russell.
 But better a short breeze than a long‐winded teaser."

 The Los Angeles Times called it "outstanding".
-Judith Crist in TV Guide said, "1972's 'The Crooked Hearts' is a better-than-usual tailored-for-television flick, only because the performers--Rosalind Russell, Douglas Fairbanks, Jr. and Maureen O'Sullivan--prove themselves old pors at charming their way through weak material as lonely-hearts racketeers."
+Judith Crist in TV Guide said, "1972's 'The Crooked Hearts' is a better-than-usual tailored-for-television flick, only because the performers--Rosalind Russell, Douglas Fairbanks, Jr. and Maureen O'Sullivan--prove themselves old pros at charming their way through weak material as lonely-hearts racketeers."